xlsrln/cat/site/rules.md

 - Banned mods: If it feels wrong, don't use it (e.g. reset zone visualisers etc)

 #### Restarts

-Please note that the AOR part of Catface Rally Master has different rules, with no power stage and no restarts allowed.

 - Max 1 restart per service, or equivalently one per pair of stages (1&2, 3&4, 5&6 etc)
 - Free restarts on the first stage of the rally.
 These do not count towards the previous rule